dspiegel29/ArtofStatistics/README.md

 # Errata

 * page 86.
 Line -9.
 "2,190" should read "2,910"
+* p110 The 'M' in STEM should be 'Mathematics' and not 'Medicine'
 * pages 191 to 200 - see below
 * page 212 Figure 8.3 – the label ‘Head’ on the first lower branch should be 'Tail'
 * page 222, line -3, '2014' should be '2013'